- 1 Aug 2019

 Unconfirmed bird species or birds which are decomposing can still be collected.
 Just be sure to include this information on the Collection Information note.

 Collect the bird using a plastic bag, taking care to handle the bird using the plastic bag and not your bare hands.
 If possible collect bird wearing gloves or clean your hands with antibacterial hand gel after handling.
+There is a short instruction video for how to keep your hands clean when collecting dead fulmars on YouTube.

 Knot the bag and immediately note (using pencil) the location where the bird was found, ideally using GPS co-ordinates or if not possible record the location where the Fulmar was found as best as you can.
 Additional information such as the date, time and finder of the bird should also be noted alongside any supplementary information such as if the bird was entangled in a net or other indicators for cause of death.